Figment (Disney): History

 A live-action film centered around the character is currently in development at Disney, with Seth Rogen producing under his Point Grey Pictures banner, Dan Hernandez and Benji Samit writing the screenplay.

 Figment was announced as an unlockable racer in the Disney Speedstorm arcade racing game and was introduced when the game launched in early access on April 18, 2023.
 He is voiced in the game by A.J.
 LoCascio.
 In March 2025, in honor of the ninth anniversary of the mobile game Disney Magic Kingdoms, Figment was added as a welcomable Character.

+In March 2026, an episode from the Disney Television Animation short-series "How Not To Draw" starring Figment debuted in the Disney Channel Animation Youtube channel with LoCascio reprising the role of the character.